enviodev/docs/docs/HyperIndex/Guides/navigating-hasura.md

 slug: /navigating-hasura
 ---

-> This page is only relevant when testing on local machine or using a self-hosted version of Envio that uses Hasura.
+> This page is only relevant when testing on a local machine or using a self-hosted version of Envio that uses Hasura.

 ## Introduction